 As with anything, precautions must be taken before taking on any ice activities.

-You should also carry safety ice picks, a rope and a small personal safety kit.
+You should also carry ice safety gear, like safety ice picks, a rope and a small personal safety kit.
 Do not forget that alcohol impairs judgment and coordination and increases the risk of hypothermia, so drink responsibly.

 If you must drive on the ice, make sure you have an escape plan – unlock doors and open windows, and do not wear a lifejacket while in your vehicle.
 Lastly, always supervise children playing on or near ice.